-On the return on which you claim the disaster loss, specify the date(s) of the disaster and the city, town, county or parish, and state in which the damaged or destroyed property was located.
+On line 1 of the Form 4684 on which you claim the disaster loss (or on an attachment), specify the date(s) of the disaster and the city, town, county or parish, and state in which the damaged or destroyed property was located.

-To determine the amount to deduct for a disaster loss, you must take into account as reimbursements any benefits you received from federal or state programs to restore your property.
+To determine the amount to deduct for a disaster loss, you must take into account as reimbursements any benefits you received or which you have a reasonable possibility of receiving from federal or state programs to restore your property.

-If your home was located in a disaster area and your state or local government ordered you to tear it down or move it because it was no longer safe to use as a home, the loss in value because it is no longer safe is treated as a disaster loss.
+Home made unsafe by disaster.
+If your home was located in a disaster area and your state or local government ordered you to tear it down or move it because it was no longer safe to use as a home because of the disaster, the loss in value because it is no longer safe is treated as a disaster loss.
 The order for you to tear down or move the home must have been issued within 120 days after the area was officially declared a disaster area.

-For purposes of figuring the disaster loss, use the value of your home before you moved it or tore it down as its fair market value (FMV) after the casualty.
+For purposes of figuring the disaster loss, use the value of your home before you moved it or tore it down as its fair market value after the casualty.